dimitri/pgloader/pgloader.1.md

     You can use as many such rules as you need, all with possibly different encodings.

-  - *BEFORE LOAD DO*

-	 You can run SQL queries against the database before loading the data from the `MySQL` database.
-You can use that clause to execute a `CREATE SCHEMA IF NOT EXISTS` command in case you want to load your data into some specific schema.
-To ensure your load happens in the right schema, consider setting the `search_path` in the *SET* clause.

-	 Each command must be *dollar-quoted*: it must begin and end with a double dollar sign, `$$`.
-Dollar-quoted queries are then comma separated.
-No extra punctuation is expected after the last SQL query.

-  - *AFTER LOAD DO*

-	Same format as *BEFORE LOAD DO*, the dollar-quoted queries found in that section are executed once the load is done.

 ### LIMITATIONS

 The `database` command currently only supports MySQL source database and has